 To this point, we have focused on closed economy comparative statics.
 In the closed economy, our predictions for the number of varieties, quantity per variety, price elasticity, and prices refer to domestic output, which is also domestic consumption.
-Of these, data on the number of firms and output per firm are available from domestic data for many countries, and we test model predictions in section III.
 Unfortunately cross-country domestic data on prices and price elasticities are not available in sufficient detail for many countries to test the model.
 Trade data are better in this regard, but to use them we must re-interpret the model in an open economy context.
-This extension is derived in detail in Appendix 2, and described briefly here.
+This extension is derived in detail in Appendix 2.